uofa-cmput404/uofa-cmput404.github.io/content/general/labs.md

     * Grade: 100
 2. Example:
     * Your code works perfectly.
-    * You can explain most of your code to the TA during the demo, but you can't explain why you chose to use a `while` loop instead of a `for` loop for a critical component.
+    * You can explain most of your code to the TA during the walkthrough, but you can't explain why you chose to use a `while` loop instead of a `for` loop for a critical component.
     * Grade: 90
 3. Example:
     * Your code works perfectly.
-    * You can explain some of your code to the TA during the demo.
+    * You can explain some of your code to the TA during the walkthrough.
     * But, it seems like you don't understand half of the code for one of two problems in the lab.
     * Grade: 75
 4. Example: